Music of the Scream franchise: Scream VI (2023)

+Scream 7 (2026)

+The upcoming Scream 7 will be scored by Marco Beltrami again, who previously worked on Cravien's first four films, has returned to work on the soundtrack.
+In August 2025, Beltrami shared videos on his Instagram from a recording studio in Budapest, Hungary, where he worked with an orchestra.
+It is known that the soundtrack will include both completely new compositions and the return of the classic themes of the franchise, including "Sidney's Lament", as well as its orchestral reworking called "Mrs. Evans Lament".

 Scream television series

 Two official soundtrack albums for the Scream television series on MTV have been released.
 The first season's soundtrack was released on August 14, 2015, under Columbia Records.
 The second season's soundtrack was released on July 29, 2016, under Island Records.
 The score soundtrack for the series' first two seasons composed by Jeremy Zuckerman, was released by Lakeshore Records on October 28, 2016.